A matrix model with a singular weight and Painleve' III: Initial Conditions

-Here $\Gamma_+$ ($\Gamma_-$) consists of the two intervals $(-\infty,-\epsilon)\cup(\epsilon,\infty)$, oriented from $-\infty$ to $\infty$, together with the semi circle of radius $\epsilon$ around the origin in the upper (lower) half plane.
-The exact value of $\epsilon$ is not important as the integrand is analytic away from zero and hence by Cauchy's theorem, integrals with different values of $\epsilon$ will yield the same result.
-In particular, by the residue theorem, we have
+Here $E_+$ ($E_-$) consists of the union of the two intervals $(-\infty,-\epsilon)$ and $(\epsilon,\infty)$, oriented from $-\infty$ to $\infty$, together with the semi circle of radius $\epsilon$ around the origin in the upper (lower) half plane.
+The exact value of $\epsilon$ is not important, as the integrand is analytic away from zero; therefore, by Cauchy's theorem, integrals with different values of $\epsilon$ will yield the same result.